 These can include customer acquisition cost, which Appster elaborates as cost per app install or CPI, suggesting “If you want to go one level deeper and be more exact, find out the cost per activation, keeping in mind that there will be a percentage of users who might install the app, and then uninstall it without engaging with the app.”

-How do you plan to market your app?
+6. Decide how you plan to market your app

 Developing an app is one thing but getting it to arguably saturated marketplace, with good take up is quite another.